 Scammers are getting smarter each day by finding new ways to convince people that they are entering into a legitimate deal or partnership.
 They are also pushing opportunities to flip your money on Cash App.
 It’s important to stay ahead of them and protect your money.

-**Get $30 for every friend who joins using your referral code.
+**Get up to $15 for every friend who joins using your referral code.

 11 Cash App Scams You Should Not Fall For